How Samsung SSDs Fail

 840 EVO Cell Voltage Drift

 The original Samsung SSD failure.
 The MEX controller on the 840 EVO couldn't compensate for charge leakage in its 19nm planar TLC cells.
 Files left unmodified for weeks suffered read speed drops from 500 MB/s to 30-50 MB/s as cell voltage boundaries overlapped.
-Samsung released firmware EXT0CB6Q through Magician 4.6 to periodically rewrite aging data, but this treated the symptom rather than the physical flaw.
+Samsung released firmware EXT0DB6Q through Magician 4.6 to periodically rewrite aging data, but this treated the symptom rather than the physical flaw.
 The 840 EVO established the pattern of TLC voltage drift that reappears in every subsequent Samsung generation.

 How Much Does Samsung SSD Data Recovery Cost?

 Samsung SATA SSD recovery (860/870 EVO, 870 QVO) ranges from $200 for a simple data copy to $1,200–$1,500 for NAND swap with microsoldering.
 Samsung NVMe recovery (970/980/990 series) ranges from $200 to $1,200–$2,500.
+See the full SSD data recovery pricing breakdown for non-Samsung brands.
 Free evaluation, firm quote before paid work, and no data means no charge.

 Samsung SATA SSD Pricing (860/870 Series)